How To Find The Inverse Of Square Root Function

 y = (x² - b) / a

 3. Specify the domain: The original square root function has a restricted domain.
 The expression inside the square root (ax + b) must be non-negative: ax + b ≥ 0.
 Solving for x, we find the domain of the original function.
 The inverse function's domain will be the range of the original function, and its range will be the domain of the original function.
-Therefore, it is crucial to define the domain of the inverse function correctly, based on the restrictions imposed by the original square root function.
+Because of this, it is crucial to define the domain of the inverse function correctly, based on the restrictions imposed by the original square root function.

 4. Write the inverse function: We now have the inverse function: